ansak45/ExData_Plotting1/README.md

 <li><b>Sub_metering_2</b>: energy sub-metering No. 2 (in watt-hour of active energy).
 It corresponds to the laundry room, containing a washing-machine, a tumble-drier, a refrigerator and a light. </li>
 <li><b>Sub_metering_3</b>: energy sub-metering No. 3 (in watt-hour of active energy).
 It corresponds to an electric water-heater and an air-conditioner.</li>
 </ol>

-This is my repository for the "Exploratory Data Analysis, Project 1".

-As required, the repository contains four 'R script' files: plot1.R plot2.R plot3.R plot4.r

-and four 'output png' files:
-plot1.png
-plot2.png
-plot3.png
-plot4.png

-To run the abouve R scripts, it is necessary to downloand the file:

-•Download the data from here: https://d396qusza40orc.cloudfront.net/exdata%2Fdata%2Fhousehold_power_consumption.zip;

-to your R Studio working dirctory and unzip it into 'exdata_data_household_power_consumption' sub directory

-You can run any script as theay all read the input data file and generate the output graph and save it into a 'png' file.